aarongodin/turnup/Readme.md

 ### Lockfiles

 Generating lockfiles (`package-lock.json`, `yarn.lock`) is the default functionality of the `update` command but can be turned off through the `--no-lockfile` option.
 Lockfiles are also only generated if it already exists in the repository.
+You can force generating and committing a lockfile by passing the `--force-lockfile` option with a value of `npm` or `yarn`.

 ### Yarn